scarybarry64/CMPM_121_Fall/Project 4 - Visuals - Ominous TV/README.txt

 Lights/Player Movement/Third Person Camera:
 Two lights are present, one is a directional for the dark sky and one is a spotlight for the TV.
-Player movement are camera are simple.
+Player movement and camera are simple.
+Player loses control after getting to close to TV.

 Global Post-Processing:
 Film grain and bloom.